Bahr (poetry): Adaptation in Urdu and Persian

 The ghazal above is written in a bahr called: khafiif musaddas makhbuun mahzuuf maqtu (Meter G8).
 This is a ten-syllable bahr and by the standards of Urdu poetry, is a chotii (small) bahr.

 As with the scansion of Persian poetry, a syllable such as miid or baat consisting of a long vowel plus consonant, or sharm consisting of a short vowel and two consonants, is "overlong", and counts as a long syllable + a short one.

 In Urdu prosody, unlike Persian, any final long vowel can be shortened as the metre requires, for example, in the word kaabaa in the last verse above.

-Taqti

-Taqti is the process of breaking down words of all verses of a ghazal or a poem into fundamental syllables, calculating their weights (vazn), and checking if all verses have a consistent meter.
-For example, the word jaanisaar can be broken down into four syllables: jaa, ni, saa and r.
-The weight of jaa is 2, ni is 1, saa is 2 and r is 1, thus making the weight of the word jaanisaar 2121.
-Rekhta has developed a free online tool (Rekhta Taqti) that can be used to identify the bahr of any given ghazal or sher.
+Taqṭīʿ (Scansion)

+Taqṭīʿ (Arabic: تقطيع, lit. 'cutting into pieces') is the classical process of prosodic scansion.
+It involves breaking down the verses of a poem into their fundamental phonetic syllables and matching them against the standard metrical feet (tafāʿīl in Arabic, or arkaan in Urdu/Persian) to determine or verify the poem's bahr.

+In this process, syllables are weighed based on their consonant-vowel structure (vazn) to ensure a consistent rhythmic pattern throughout the poem.
+This analytical method is fundamental to classical Arabic prosody and is equally applied in Persian and Urdu poetry forms like the ghazal.

 Types of bahr

-There exist many bahrs, but mainly there are 19 bahrs used in Urdu poetry.
-These bahrs are further distributed in different types, but they are not described here.
-The names are: